elaheh-dastan/AI-engineer-interview/README.md

 1. After using K-fold cross validation which of the K scalers that were fit shall I use?

 K-fold cross-validation is only used for model evaluation and is used when you want a robust performance estimate instead of relying on one lucky/unlucky split.
 All the models you train are temporary, you do NOT average model weights.
 After CV is done: 👉 You train ONE final model and the scaler of this final model should be used.

+## LVT
+We are building a simple similar product recommendation engine.
+We have a DB of items, where each item is represented by an embedding.

+The answer is in LVT.py but important points are listed below:
+- Cosine similarity equals the dot product of two vectors divided by the product of their magnitudes.
+To measure semantic similarity between product embeddings, we should use cosine similarity rather than a raw dot product.
+This means the vectors must be normalized; otherwise, **vector magnitude will incorrectly inflate similarity scores.**